tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

 In the meantime, we've been debating our strategies with antifoul with this next haulout.
 Turns out, the decision wasn't so obvious so we have devoted a post on the topic.

+{% assign pwimg="bridge-colorful-colourful-dock" %}
+{% assign pwcaption="" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+## Dockage

+One of the decisions we'll need to make related to antifoul is where to dock the boat after the sale.
+The current dockage which is up a ways on New River, Ft Lauderdale has low salinity levels.
+In addition, we don't know yet whether  the owner will permit live aboards.

+Because of both factors, we are looking at other dockage options in Ft Lauderdale and Miami, with the idea that we really only need 30 days at a dock so we can move in and get settled.
+After that, we're happy to pick up a mooring or anchor until we're ready to head set off for longer voyages.

+{% assign pwimg="woman-doing-hand-heart-sign" %}
+{% assign pwcaption="" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

 # Seven Year Cycle

 In the context of a tremendous year of transitions, turning 49 years old today holds a lot of meaning for me.
 For the longest time, the number "14" was my favorite number.
 Based on all that has happened this year, I think "49" is my new favorite number.
 Go '9ers!'